jameshughes89/cs101/site/topics/intro/intro.rst

 The quick answer is, it depends...

 .. admonition:: Quick Activity
+    :class: activity

     * Who here knows how to use a hammer?
     * Who knows how to use a screwdriver?
     * Who knows how to use a saw?
     * ...
     * ...
     * Who here knows how to build a house?

 * Each of the things you will learn are perhaps simple on their own, but using them together to achieve something is challenging